criticalcarelab/criticalcarelab.github.io/_members/jecelyn-lanticse.md

 ---

-Jecelyn Lanticse is a undergraduate student of University of Manitoba, conducting research on microvascular perfusion.
+Jecelyn Lanticse is an undergraduate student of University of Manitoba, conducting research on microvascular perfusion.
 Her work focuses on understanding the dynamics of blood flow at the microvascular level to improve clinical assessment and treatment of vascular health.